 What is Leverage?

 Leverage is the concept of borrowing money from your Forex broker to boost the outcome of a trade.
-Leverage is a financial tool that allows you to notably increase the possible profits from a trade.
-With leverage, you can trade bigger trade sizes than what your account could normally trade.
+Leverage is a financial tool that allows you to increase the possible profits from a trade notably.
+With leverage, you can trade bigger trade sizes than what your account could typically trade.

 Leverage is a double-edged sword.
 On the one hand, it helps us trade bigger sizes and grow faster our account, but on the other hand, it can also amplify your losses, and you can go broke on a few bad trades.